Kangeun Lee (BLA ‘13), ASLA, is a landscape architect whose childhood in South Korea influenced his worldview today.

 “I also believe that as a landscape architect we have the ability to create a space that brings one’s childhood memories back,” Lee said.
 “Different atmospheres can be created with different materials, topography, light, water and choice of plants.”

 “As a landscape architect we have the ability to create a space that brings one’s childhood memories back.”

-In 2008, Lee had to witness his family’s house being demolished, because of a new government policy being initiated.
+In 2008, Lee had to witness his family’s house being demolished, because of a new government policy taking effect.
 “When it took effect in my hometown, civilians had to forcefully accept that policy and most of the residents had to move to other places.
 Of course we had to stop farming and live with the grant in exchange for losing our land.”

 Currently commercial and residential apartment buildings have taken over the family’s former farmlands.
 The City planned a new layout of roads throughout the town.
 The existing mountains had thousands of native trees that were cut down and regraded to accommodate more residential buildings.